 Oriental Bank of Commerce

 We suggest that you can also look at company deposits, if you really want to make slightly more money from fixed deposits.
 These are also very much taxable.

 Bank of Maharashta

-Bank of India offers an interest rate of 7 per cent for 1-2 and three year tenures.
+Bank of Maharashtra offers an interest rate of 6.5 per cent for its 365 days tenure.
 This is more or less in line with the deposits of most other banks in the country.
 Private Banks have also aligned their interest rates to government banks and offer interest rates along the same lines.